LLMs Faithfully and Iteratively Compute Answers During CoT: A Systematic Analysis With Multi-step Arithmetics: Causal interventions

 \paragraph{Evaluation metrics.} We report \emph{Success Rate} as a metric for this experiment.
-The Success rate indicates how frequently (\%) the intervened output $ \hat{\Tilde{y}}$ aligns with the correct answer $\Tilde{y}$.
-For reasoning chains, we report the Success rate for $\hat{\Tilde{z_{t}}}$ as well.
+The Success rate indicates how frequently (\%) the intervened output $ \hat{y}^{\mathrm{patch}}$ aligns with the correct answer $\Tilde{y}$.
+For reasoning chains, we report the Success rate for $\hat{z_{t}}^{\mathrm{patch}}$ as well.

 \paragraph{Patching targets.} We specifically focus on Level 3 tasks and Qwen2.5-7B.
+The experimental results for the other models are reported in~\cref{appendix:subsec:causal_intervention_results}.
 Inspired by sliding window patching~\cite{zhang2024towards}, we partition the hidden states into coarse grids, corresponding to each equation and every four layers, and perform activation patching on each grid separately (illustrated in Figure~\ref{fig:pooled_intervention_results}).\footnote{All the hidden states in each grid are intervened at once.} For every grid, we compute the \emph{Success rate} by applying activation patching.
 We also examine multiple target tokens, specifically, at (i) the end of the equation 2 ($z_{17}$ in ${\underline{\mathrm{B}=\textbf{5}}}_{ \mathbf{2}}$ in Figure~\ref{fig:probing_results_step2}), (ii) the end of the equation 4 ($z_{32}$ in ${\underline{\mathrm{A}=1+\textbf{5}}}_{ \mathbf{4}}$ in Figure~\ref{fig:probing_results_step2}), and (iii) the final answer ($y$).
-When we apply activation patching, we generate the only target token with greedy decoding while forced-decoding the context.
+When we apply activation patching, we generate only the target token with greedy decoding while forced-decoding the context.
 Note that the above equations are examples.
-We create a test set of 2,000 instances for evaluations.
+We create a test set of 2,000 instances for evaluation.